Feminism in Italy: Post-war Italian feminism

-Franca Viola is considered to be the first Italian woman who had been raped to publicly refuse to marry her rapist.
+Franca Viola is considered one of the first Italian women who had been raped to publicly refuse to marry her rapist.
 Instead, she and her family successfully pursued prosecution of the rapist.
-The trial (which happened in 1966) had a wide resonance in Italy, as Viola's behavior clashed with traditional social conventions in Southern Italy, whereby a woman would lose her honour if she did not marry the man to whom she had lost her virginity.
+The trial (which happened in 1966) had a wide resonance in Italy, as Viola's behavior clashed with traditional social conventions in Sicily, whereby a woman would lose her honour if she did not marry the man to whom she had lost her virginity.
 Franca Viola became a symbol of the cultural progress and emancipation of women in post-war Italy.
 (See below events in 1981.)

 As in other countries, feminist groups started in Italy in the 1970s as part of the second wave.
 In 1970, Rivolta Femminile ("Women's Revolt") was formed in Rome and Milan by Carla Lonzi and published a manifesto.

 In 1974, the Wages for Housework Campaign began in Italy.
 A number of groups calling themselves Salario al Lavoro Domestico (Wages for Housework) formed in various Italian cities.
 To celebrate, one of the founding members, Mariarosa Dalla Costa, gave a speech entitled "A General Strike" in Mestre, Italy.
 In this speech she talks about how no strike before has ever been a general strike before, but instead, only a strike for male workers.
 In Padua, Italy, a group called Lotta Feminista, formed by Mariarosa Dalla Costa and Silvia Federici, adopted Wages for Housework as their organizing strategy.
 The Campaign was formed to raise awareness of how housework and childcare are the base of all industrial work and to stake the claim that these unavoidable tasks should be compensated as paid wage labor.
 The Wages for Housework Campaign called for economic compensation for domestic work but also used this demand to call attention to the labors of women, the reliance of capitalist economies on exploitative labor practices against women, and leisure inequality.

 In 1975, the family law in Italy was reformed to remove adultery as a crime, as well as making it so that male and female partners in a marriage are considered equal by the law.
 Specifically, Law no 151/1975 provides for gender equality within marriage, abolishing the legal dominance of the husband.
 1975 Italian legal reforms also removed discrimination against children who were not born in wedlock.

 In 1976 in Sentenza n.
-12857 del 1976, the Supreme Court of Italy ruled that "the spouse who compels the other spouse to carnal knowledge by violence or threats commits the crime of carnal violence" [meaning rape] ("commette il delitto di violenza carnale il coniuge che costringa con violenza o minaccia l’altro coniuge a congiunzione carnale").
+12857 del 1976, the Supreme Court of Italy ruled that "the spouse who compels the other spouse to carnal knowledge by violence or threats commits the crime of carnal violence" [meaning rape] ("commette il delitto di violenza carnale il coniuge che costringa con violenza o minaccia l'altro coniuge a congiunzione carnale").